conradoqg/logsense/README.md

 ## Notes

 - Large files are read in blocks (last N MB) to avoid excessive memory usage.
 - Format detection uses a fast heuristic on the first ~10 lines.
-If many parse failures occur consecutively, re-detection is triggered.
-If inconclusive and OpenAI is configured, it will ask the LLM (with a status bar indicator).
+Use `r` to trigger re-detection; if OpenAI is configured, it will ask the LLM then (with a status bar indicator).

 ## Tests and Examples